Artistic rendering โ Event may differ

 What is 'pinza'?

-'Pinza' is a traditional sweet cake often made with cornmeal, raisins, and fennel seeds, typically enjoyed during the Epiphany festivities in the Friuli region.
+'Pinza' is a traditional sweet bread or cake, often made with cornmeal and dried fruit, commonly enjoyed during the Epiphany celebration in Friuli.

 Is there parking available?

-Information on specific parking facilities near Ufficio spiaggia N.5 is not provided, but it's advisable to check local parking options in Lignano Sabbiadoro.
+Specific parking information is not provided, but it is recommended to check local parking options in Lignano Sabbiadoro near Ufficio Spiaggia 5.